 But the height of the building is not the only thing that has changed over time.
 Originally there was no clock on the top of the building, it was added on New Year’s Eve 2000.
 There are 4 clock faces with the emblem of Warsaw on them, the Mermaid of Warsaw.
 But even more surprisingly, the well-known grey color is actually not the original color of the Palace!
 It used to be light beige, but over time it’s simply become…dirty.

-Works on cleaning the 30th floor began at the end of June 2018 and are going to last until the middle of September.
-If they turn out to be a success, the rest of the building will probably also undergo cleaning.
-The whole process will cost a fortune.
+At the end of June 2018 works on cleaning the 30th floor began.
+There were plans to clean the entire building to make it look like in the 50’s, but the whole process would cost a fortune.
 Cleaning and renovating the observation deck alone is estimated to cost about one million zlotys!
 (And that’s not the only costly thing about the Palace.
 It consumes a lot of energy: it needs as much power as a town inhabited by 30 thousand people!)

 See the Warsaw skyline

-If you were planning to be one of the 680 thousand people that visit the observation deck every year, don’t worry.
-Despite the renovation works, it is still open for tourists, so you’ll be able to see the skyline of Warsaw.
-What is more, on every Friday and Saturday from May to September the deck is open until 11:30 p.m., allowing tourists to enjoy the view over Warsaw by night.
+Every year some 680 thousand people that visit the observation deck to see the skyline of Warsaw.
+Every Friday and Saturday from May to September the deck is open until 11:30 p.m., allowing tourists to enjoy the view over Warsaw by night.